monoclecat/py-monocle-cms/README.md

 # A simple content management system for Django

-This is the repository for py-monocle-cms, the content management system I use for my homepage, monoclecat.de. py-monocle-cms is meant for small, multilingual sites that are built as a blog with one user-account being the maintainer, having superuser rights.
+This is the repository for py-monocle-cms, the content management system I use for my homepage, monoclecat.de. py-monocle-cms is meant for small blogs with one user-account being the maintainer, having superuser rights.

 # Features